brageon/biwa/README.md

 Elastic: Asynch simple.
 Phishing.
 Diffusive: Synch complex.
 Plastic: Complex A.

 1. DC (Deluge): Just because that’s how I look doesn’t mean I have to react in the same way.
 Not all [country] people react to the same things similarly.
 2. CD (Belittle): Say that to my step mother in Rome.
-She would spank you with pasta.
+She would spank you with pasta {harmless}.
 3. HC (Martyr): Oh, now I have to carry the weight of representing a whole country?
 That’s heavy!
 4. CH (Contempt): That’s such a basic observation.
 Try harder if you want to impress me.
 5. ND (Pity): Aw, that’s cute.
 You must not meet many people if you think that.